RealyUniqueName/HHP/README.md

 HHP stands for `Haxe Hypertext Preprocessor`.

 In PHP you can use plain PHP code inside of a template.
 This feature gives you unlimited control of template logic.
-Thanks tou macros we can do the same thing with Haxe, but with additional error detection at compile time!
+Thanks to macros we can do the same thing with Haxe, but with additional error detection at compile time!

 Features:
 ---------------